why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-## Floating complex, integrated tech stacks boat on fragmented waters
+## Floating boats of complex, integrated tech stacks on fragmented waters

 * Yast2, zypper, snapper -- those are at the core of the openSUSE user experience, and quite neatly integrated with the operating systems
 * but there is a mismatch between the level of integration of these tools and the level of integration / coordination of the people maintaining them
 * not a criticism: it's bound to happen in a world where you need to specialize
 * what would help would be specific time windows or places where potential reviewers can be identified and invited to reviewing
+    * Progress, Pagure?

 ---